Design, Develop and Deliver Training

 Feedback

 The Talks & Training team welcomes feedback on the helpfulness of this guidance, so it can be continually developed and improved.
-You can do this by messaging into
+You can do this by:

 General Guidance for Presenters